 In this zone, your body is short on oxygen so you may feel like catching your breath.
 You are working hard, but you’re not at your absolute max.

 When you reach this zone, you’ve stressed your body enough that it needs to recover even after the workout while you’re at home.
-That means, you’d be burning calories even after working out.
+That means you’ll be burning calories even after working out.
 You should target being in this zone for about 10 minutes.

 The red zone puts out a reading of about 92% to 100%.
 This is what you reach when you’re giving absolutely everything to your workout.
 You’re burning your jet fuel, and you’re typically only trying to sustain this pace for 30 seconds to 1 minute.